 Every leisure traveler I know has cut back on their trips and spending.
 The hotel contracts I am seeing look like the hotel sales people were worked over with a baseball bat.
 You would not believe the concessions that are in them.
 They are getting killed in this economy and they know it.
 Every day I read about this property or that property being taken over, bought out or simply going under, I post these stories to Twitter, Facebook and PlannerWire all day, yet in public, “things are trending up”.

 CVBs?
-Same story… life on the their side of street is not much greener.
-I am friends with many, many CVB executives, sales people and frontline folks.
+Same story… life on their side of the street is not much greener.
+I am friends with many, many CVB executives, sales people, and frontline folks.
 I love them because they always make me so happy to be in their cities.
 They have a love for their destinations and share that love with everyone.
 Even those reps from some far-flung backwater can make you truly believe that you have landed in a little piece of heaven when you hear them talk about their destination….
-But now, from behind the iron curtain that we all build up, they are telling us that they are scared and they have no idea what to do about it.
-In some secondary markets, this fear can turn to downright panic, especially when they are located next to a big tier one city where the hotels are giving the rooms away.
-How can some smaller markets compete with that.
-They can't, they know it and the cracks are starting to show.
+But now, from behind the iron curtain that we all build up, they are telling us, that they are scared, and they have no idea what to do about it.
+In some secondary markets, this fear can turn to utter panic, especially when they are located next to a big tier one city where the hotels are giving the rooms away.
+How can some smaller markets compete with that?
+They can’t, they know it and the cracks are starting to show.

 Associations?
 Not even a smidgen better than the rest.
-Yes they are still doing their annual meetings, conferences and trade shows but they are doing them with fewer attendees, smaller budgets and slashed staffs.
-One association I know has an annual attendance for their conference that typically hovers around 450.
+Yes, they are still doing their annual meetings, conferences, and trade shows but they are doing them with fewer attendees, smaller budgets and slashed staffs.
+One association I know has an annual attendance at their conference that typically hovers around 450.
 Not this year.
-They have 83 on the books and the event is a couple of weeks away.
+They have 83 on the books, and the event is a couple of weeks away.
 This is a great organization and the program is not lacking… it is also being held in a great location.
 Attendance is down because of the economy.
 Plain and simple, companies are slashing the industry events that their employees can attend.

 Things change at the end of the night however, we all have to walk home and when we do, we are whistling past the graveyard hoping that we will not be the next casualty of an economy that seems to be getting worse, not better.